Eden Community Fund

 Funding is intended to assist local organisations with their running costs or one-off projects and events that benefit local residents.
 Projects can fall into many categories, including arts, sports, environment, youth, play and leisure and culture, and can also be for older people and families.

-The Barrack Charitable Trust only supports registered charities.
+The Ambache Charitable Trust

 The Trust is active in raising the profile of women composers by funding people who promote their music to the widest possible circle.
 It supports people giving concerts, making recordings, radio or television programmes, or publishing music and books in ways that significantly bring attention to this repertoire.